Indian Head Massage (Champissage)

 Read my interview about Indian Head Massage here….

 Mary Dalgleish has been teaching Indian Head Massage since 1999 and is the co-author of “Indian Head Massage the Essential Guide.”
 Mary trained with the ‘Guru’ of Indian Champissage, Narendra Mehta, and worked alongside Narendra & his wife Kundan for many years.
-Mary continues to work as an accredited tutor for the London Centre of Indian Champissage International and teaches this course on their behalf.
-Courses may be run in any area of the UK, Europe or even further afield!
-If you have a suitable venue and a group of students, please get in touch to discuss possibilities.
+Due to other commitments, I will not be teaching any further Advanced Indian Head Massage courses for the foreseeable future – please contact my colleague and co-author Lesley Hart who is an excellent teacher and she will be able to help you.
+Lesley is an accredited tutor for the London Centre of Indian Champissage International and teaches this course on their behalf.

 Aims and Structure